Psychtoolbox-3/psychtoolbox-3.github.com/docs/FitWeibYN.md

 ### INPUTS:
   inputs    Input levels
   nYes      Number of yes responses at
-            the corresponding input level
+            the corresponding input inputs
   nNo       Number of no responses at
-            the corresponding input level
+            the corresponding input inputs
   alpha0    Initial guess for alpha (optional)
   beta0     Initial guess for beta (optional)
 OUTPUTS: